Junior Activities

 Check-in and Check-out Process

 All children must be checked in and checked out by parents or other previously designated individuals.
-Upon check in, they must indicate where they will be and who will be picking the child up.
+Upon check in, they must indicate where they will be and who will be picking up the child.
 All children will wear name tags during the entire time they are checked in.
 No child will be released to anyone other than individuals previously designated by the parent(s).